-- (c) one or more voting officers in respect of each voting station as he or she may consider necessary for the effective administration of the election, or subject to such consultation, authorize any such appointment by any provincial or district electoral officer; and - (d) one or more enumerators in respect of each counting station as he or she may consider necessary for the effective administration of the counting of votes, or subject to such consultation, authorize any such appointment by any provincial or district electoral officer.
+(c) one or more voting officers in respect of each voting station as he or she may consider necessary for the effective administration of the election, or subject to such consultation, authorize any such appointment by any provincial or district electoral officer; and electoral officer.

+(d) one or more enumerators in respect of each counting station as he or she may consider necessary for the effective administration of the counting of votes, or subject to such consultation, authorize any such appointment by any provincial or district the control and carry out the instructions of the Chief Director.